 - Measurable: identify a component for success and use it to help you evaluate your progress,

-- Attainable: The goal should challenge you, yet still be achievable.
-Outline what you need to do to accomplish your goal, and identify any potential obstacles that you’ll need to overcome.
+- Attainable: The goal should challenge you yet still be achievable.
+Outline what you need to do to accomplish your goal, and identify any potential obstacles you’ll need to overcome.

 - Relevant: ensure what you’re trying to achieve is worthwhile to your business

-- Time-bound: set a deadline - it’ll help avoid procrastination, discouragement, and wasted-resources.
+- Time-bound: set a deadline.
+Doing so will help avoid procrastination, discouragement, and wasted resources.

 With your goals in place, it’ll become easier for you to devise a social media strategy.